 People do seem to like the results.
 PRP / Platelet Rich Plasma for hair loss has a 83% “Worth It” rating based on 82 ratings over the last 2 years on RealSelf.com.

 Want to learn more about PRP?
-Read our blog post, What is platelet rich plasma (PRP)?
-To learn more about androgenic alopecia (common baldness) and hair loss, read our blog post, What causes hair loss?
+Read our blog post, How Platelet Rich Plasma Restores Skin, Scars & Even Your Hair!
+To learn more about androgenic alopecia (common baldness) and hair loss, read our blog post, 9 Things That Cause Hair Loss.

 Platelet rich plasma is often used when healing and tissue growth are essential.
 It is an exciting new option for hair restoration that shows great promise.